Yorko/huggingface_text2image_yorko/README.md

 > `python src/display_image_series.py --path_to_gen_images img --file_mask ex1_dog --text "a dog is faster than a cat"`

 We see that contextualization works.
-There's no "puppy" in ImageNet classes, however we succeed in drawing dogs in the following example.
-Moreover, due to Wordpiece, the BERT hidden states are not harmed by extra punctuation, camel case etc.
+There's no "puppy" in ImageNet classes, however, we succeed in drawing dogs in the following example.
+Moreover, due to Wordpiece, the BERT hidden states are not harmed by extra punctuation, camel case, etc.

 <img src="https://habrastorage.org/webt/9j/wy/ow/9jwyowwbmeks-2zgh3xa-cc-8ku.gif" width=30% />